 - Porcelain, inlay and onlay fillings and cast-gold fillings are the most expensive fillings

 - Metal fillings or amalgam fillings are a mix of metals, including silver, tin, mercury, copper, and zinc.

-Over the years people have questioned the safety of exposure to mercury in fillings.
-However, the American Dental Association, U.S. Centers for Disease Control and Prevention, U. S. Food and Drug Administration , have come out with studies and statements that these have not been harmful for adults or children ages 6 and above.
+Over the years, people have questioned the safety of exposure to mercury in fillings.
+However, the American Dental Association (ADA), U.S. Centers for Disease Control and Prevention (CDC), and the U. S. Food and Drug Administration (USDA) have come out with studies and statements that these have not been harmful to adults or children ages six and above.

 Factors Determining the Cost of a Filling

 There is no one answer to what your filling or fillings will cost because it depends on the individual damage you have to your tooth.
 These are the different things to consider for the price of a filling:

 - The prices of the dentist doing the procedure may vary from other dentists.

 - What procedures will be done before the filling?
 A good example of something that will cost money before getting your filling is the X-ray.
 Your dentist may also want to do a cleaning or removal of buildup on the teeth.
 Be sure and ask about the total cost of your visit, and not just the cost of the filling itself.

 - The teeth affected by the filling; for example, some teeth will be more expensive to fill than others.
 If several surfaces on the tooth need to be filled, then the cost will go up.
 For example, if only the top of the tooth needs to be filled, then it is going to be much cheaper than if the sides also have to be filled.